-Khao Khitchakut National Park is located 28 km northeast of Chanthaburi city in Khao Khitchakut District, at about one and half hour by car from Trat.
-The park’s area is 59 square kilometres.
-The highest point is Khao Phra Bat peak at 1,085 meters.
+Khao Khitchakut National Park is located 28 km northeast of Chanthaburi city in Khao Khitchakut District, at about one and half hours by car from Trat.
+The park’s area is 59 square kilometers.
+The highest point is the Khao Phra Bat peak at 1,085 meters.

 The ceremony to worship the footprint of Buddha is held every year, and it lasts for a couple of months between Chinese New Year and Magha Puja day (late January to March).

 Thomas Koch Travel & Adventure, for example, can organise the trip during this period.
 They come to pick you up early in the morning and you come back in the evening.